harrishsrinivasan/DiabeCheckr---A-Diabetes-Prediction-App-using-Machine-Learning/README.md

-# Expanded the content under "About diabetes project.ipynb" to add more details to each step

-detailed_readme_content = """
 # DiabeCheckr – A Simple Diabetes Predictor

 **DiabeCheckr** is a beginner-friendly web application built using **Flask** that predicts whether a person is diabetic or not based on medical input.
 The prediction is powered by a **Random Forest Classifier** trained on the PIMA Indian Diabetes dataset.